MorvanLi/NSNPFuse-MFIF/README.md

 ![](https://github.com/MorvanLi/NSNPFuse-MFIF/blob/main/figs/evaluation.png)

 You can modify the `fused_path` to test the results on different datasets.
-For example, to test on MFFW, set `fused_path = './results/MFFW/'`, or to test on MFI-WHU, set `fused_path = './results/MFI-WHU/'`.
+For example, to test on MFFW, set `fused_path = './results/MFFW/'`, or to test on MFI-WHU, set `fused_path = './results/MFI-WHU/'`, or to test on Road-MF, set `fused_path = './results/Road-MF/'`.